 - It is good to try to help.
-Don’t make the kid who is being bullied feel worse by laughing or doing nothing.
+Don’t make the person who is being bullied feel worse by laughing or doing nothing.

 - Tell an adult right away.

 - If you can, tell the person who is bullying to stop.
 Explain that it is wrong to bully people.
 State what you don’t like and how you want it fixed.
 For example, “I don’t like it when you pick on Mike; it’s not funny.
 I want you to stop right now.”

 - Walk away with the person who is being bullied.